makrai/notes/baayen09-morph-productivity-HSK.md

 # 2. Theoretical frameworks

-* [in] probabilistic paradigmatic morphology productivity [not] crucially depends on regularity
+* in probabilistic paradigmatic morphology productivity not crucially depends on regularity
 * schemas, constructions, and local generalizations (Albright/Hayes 2003; Baayen 2003; Bybee 2001; Dabrowska 2004)
-* morphological productivity ... resulting from a great many factors e.g. experience with the words of her language, ... memory capacities, her conversational skills, her command of the stylistic registers[,] knowledge of other languages, her communicative needs, personal language habits and those of the people with which she interacts
+* morphological productivity resulting from a great many factors e.g. experience with the words of her language, memory capacities, her conversational skills, her command of the stylistic registers, knowledge of other languages, her communicative needs, personal language habits and those of the people with which she interacts
-* Corpora ... to explore how productivity varies across
+* Corpora to explore how productivity varies across
   * registers, written versus spoken language, social and geographical space, and even time
-  * Corpus-derived measures [and] lexical processing in the mental lexicon
+  * Corpus-derived measures and lexical processing in the mental lexicon

 # 3. Measuring productivity 6